Your Guide to Summer Nights in Barcelona

 Photo via La Pedrera-Casa Milà

 Casa Batlló is not the only Gaudi masterpiece that opens its doors at night.
 The nearby Casa Milà (La Pedrera) has an interesting summer calendar, as well.
-Highlights include Summer Nights, which takes place on weekends from 24 June to 10 September, and Gaudí’s Pedrera: The Origins, on any weekday from May 2nd to October 31st.

-Catch a live, outdoor performance in Poble Espanyol
+Catch a live outdoor performance in Poble Espanyol

 Nits d’Estiu